VCUWrightCenter/decoding-breast-cancer/README.md

 Output Files used in downstream steps? | Yes, the CSV files were loaded into the Loupe File and used to identify clusters of cells that are normal-like.
 Output File formats and type | CSV files with scores, RDA file with inferCNV object

 The InferCNV scores were overlaid on the Loupe plot to identify if the normal samples correlated with low z-scores.
-For our data they did, so instead of filtering on individual cells by Z-score, we removed all cells that clustered with the normal samples in the UMAP plot.
-New "Cells2Keep" files were generated to identify
+This was done by discretizing the scores to round to the closest integer and then placing everything greater than 6 in a single group ">=6".
+Any non-normal cells that clustered with the normal reference groups were selected for removal to generate the Cancer-Only merge (step described below).

 ### Step 09: Cancer-Only Merge.

-Some of this was done manually by using the master merge to select the normal clusters in the UMAP plot to remove those cells.
-Any non-normal cell that clustered with the normals was ALSO REMOVED from the Cancer-Only Dataset.
+To generate the Cancer-Only datset, the 3 subsampled master merges that included all samples was utilized to select the normal clusters in the UMAP plot to remove those cells and any non-normal cells that clustered with them.
 The chosen cancer-only barcodes were downloaded into a single file and input into the script "cells2keep_convertMerged2Unmerged_050823.R", which divided them up into new "cells2keep" csv files and saved them in the appropriate directories.  ---I NEED TO ANNOTATE THIS PROCeSS AND DESCRIBE THE SCRIPT---

 Step | Details
 ---  | ---